 How to Become a Psychologist in Maine

 The state of Maine has a healthy psychology industry, so if you’re a native who wants to become a psychologist, you’re in luck.
 You shouldn’t have an issue finding a position once you’ve obtained licensure.
-The Maine Center for Workforce Information and Research estimates that the psychology industry in the “Pine Tree State” will grow by 13.2% through the year 2020.
-This is fantastic news for future psychologists who will be offered competitive pay and great positions.
+The Maine Center for Workforce Information and Research estimates that the psychology industry in the “Pine Tree State” will remain stable through 2030.
+But despite little movement in total employment, they expect there to be about 30 school, counseling, and clinical psychologist job openings each year.

 A psychologist helps patients who are suffering from mild to debilitating mental or emotional illnesses.
 They may do everything from simply assessing the patient to creating a comprehensive plan of treatment and monitoring the patient’s progress with that treatment plan.
 This is a great responsibility and the mental health of the patient rests in the psychologist’s hands.
 Therefore, the state of Maine wants to ensure that the psychologist is responsible and qualified enough to handle that job.
 This is achieved by having individuals complete several sets of requirements that include educational, experience and examination achievements.